-The diagnosis of vitamin D deficiency is established by low serum concentrations of 25(OH)D. As discussed, circulating levels of 25(OH)D are a good and reliable measure of vitamin D status in almost all clinical relevant situations.
-All additional biochemical parameters as well as clinical signs and symptoms reflect the primary and secondary perturbations in mineral and bone metabolism caused by vitamin D deficiency and are common to all disorders in vitamin D action and calcium deficiency (Tables 1,2).
-Those parameters include low to low normal serum calcium levels, hypocalciuria, secondary hyperparathyroidism, hypophosphatemia, increased levels of biochemical markers of bone turnover, rickets and/or osteomalacia.
+The diagnosis of vitamin D deficiency is established by low serum concentrations of 25(OH)D. As discussed, circulating levels of 25(OH)D are a good and reliable measure of vitamin D status in most clinically relevant situations although as mentioned obesity and diabetes mellitus can alter the conversion from vitamin D to 25(OH)D. All additional biochemical parameters as well as clinical signs and symptoms reflect the primary and secondary perturbations in mineral and bone metabolism caused by vitamin D deficiency and are common to all disorders in vitamin D action and calcium deficiency (Tables 1,2).
+Those parameters include low to low normal serum calcium levels. hypocalciuria, secondary hyperparathyroidism, hypophosphatemia, increased levels of biochemical markers bone turnover. rickets of and/or osteomalacia.
 Therefore, all these measures can be used to support but not to establish the diagnosis, and mainly to assess the relative severity of the vitamin D deficiency and the response to treatment.
-It is important to note that in vitamins D deficiency, circulating levels of 1,25(OH)2D could vary from low to elevated (Table 2) and thus are useless for the diagnosis.
+It is important to note that in vitamin D deficiency, circulating levels of 1,25(OH)2D could vary from low to elevated (Table 2) and thus are useless for the diagnosis.

 25(OH)D serum levels are currently being determined in clinical practice by methods that have become more accurate and reproducible, though still with some variability.
-Reference values of serum 25(OH)Dthat were population based introduce uncertainty.
-These reference values differed according to geography, season, dress habits, bed or housebound situations and age, all of which may affect sunshine exposure and thus vitamin D synthesis, as well as: eating habits, local regulation on food fortification and customs of vitamin supplementation, all of which will affect vitamin D intake.
-An alternative approach to obtain clinical meaningful reference values was to define health based parameters, i.e. values of serum 25(OH)D levels below which adverse health outcome may occur.
-In actuality it is an intervention threshold reference value, below which therapy may prevent adverse effects on the musculoskeletal system (38).
+Reference values of serum 25(OH)D that were population based introduce uncertainty.
+These reference values differed according to geography, season, dress habits, bed or housebound situations, and age, all of which may affect sunshine exposure and thus vitamin D synthesis, as well as eating habits, local regulation on food fortification, and customs of vitamin supplementation, all of which will affect vitamin D intake.
+An alternative approach to obtain clinically meaningful reference values was to define healthbased parameters, i.e., values of serum 25(OH)D levels below which adverse health outcome may occur.
+In actuality it is an intervention threshold reference value, below which therapy may prevent adverse effects on the musculoskeletal system (29).

 This approach is based on the current notion that though severe vitamin D deficiency will lead to rickets and/or osteomalacia, milder vitamin D deficiency states will not affect bone matrix mineralization, but via its effect on mineral homeostasis will cause secondary hyperparathyroidism, increased bone turnover and bone loss.
-These aberrations in mineral and bone metabolism will contribute to the development and acceleration of osteoporosis and together with the non-skeletal effects of vitamin D on physical function, will increase the risk of low impact skeletal fractures (for a detailed discussion see chapters 11 to 13 of this section and references 27,38).
-The relationship between serum concentrations of 25(OH) D and iPTH in various vitamin D states was analyzed in multiple studies (27-30).
+These aberrations in mineral and bone metabolism will contribute to the development and acceleration of osteoporosis and together with the non-skeletal effects of vitamin D on physical function, will increase the risk of low impact skeletal fractures (28, 30).The relationship between serum concentrations of 25(OH) D and iPTH in various vitamin D states was analyzed in multiple studies (28.31-33).
 The aim was to define serum 25(OH)D concentrations below which serum iPTH levels started to increase, or base line 25(OH)D levels above which vitamin D supplementation caused a significant decrease of iPTH serum concentrations.
-Both approaches yielded similar functional thresholds of serum 25(OH)D levels that affect circulating iPTH concentrations.
+Both approaches yielded similar functional thresholds of serum 25(OH)D levels that affect circulating iPTH concentrations, although the relationship between 25(OH)D and PTH levels is substantially affected by calcium intake.